B-1B Lancers assigned to the 34th Expeditionary Bomb Squadron conduct a training mission in support of Bomber Task Force 25-1

 |Downloads:

-This work, B-1B Lancers assigned to the 34th Expeditionary Bomb Squadron conduct a training mission in support of Bomber Task Force 25-1 [Image 8 of 8], by A1C Alec Carlberg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, B-1B Lancers assigned to the 34th Expeditionary Bomb Squadron conduct a training mission in support of Bomber Task Force 25-1, by TSgt Robert Trujillo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.